Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Jayson Tatum included, match up versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.

-If you'd like to make predictions on Tatum's performance, we dive into his available prop bets, using stats and trends, below.
+We're going to look at Tatum's prop bets, using stats and trends to help you make good picks.

 Jayson Tatum Prop Bets vs. the Heat